 56. she /ʃi / eg /ʃi `wɪl, ˏwɪl ʃi / She will, will she? / ˋɪf ʃi ˏlaɪks / If she likes.
 The strongform is /ʃiː / eg / `ʃiː dʌz / (Who likes him?)
 She does.
 The vowel values exactly parallel me above.

 57. them /ðm / eg / `traɪ ðm / Try them. / ˈlet ðm ˈbrɪŋ ðm `wɪð ðm/ Let them bring them with them.
 OPEN SYLLABLE PREFERENCE produces the schwa form /ðǝm/ when a vowel follows in close rhythmic connection, eg /ˈtraɪ ðǝm `ɔːl/ Try them all which is usually identical with Try the mall.
-Likewise Have them eat is generally indistinguishable from Have the meat.
+Similarly Make them eat pies is indistinguishable from Make the meat pies.

 58. The strongform is /ðem/ eg /ɪts fǝ `ðem/ It's for them.
 If unstressed it sounds totally unspontaneous in purely conversational British usage.
 A minority of General American speakers do often use it unstressed in perhaps mainly rather self-conscious speech.

 59. The reflexive themselves is often without any very clearly heard schwa ie /ðm`selvz/, eg /ðeɪ ˈni:d ðm ðm`selvz/ They need them themselves.

 60. us /ǝs/ eg / tel ǝs/ Tell us, /ˈteɪk ǝs n `ʃǝʊ ǝs/ Take us and show us.
 The strongform is /ʌs /, as in eg /ɪt bɪlɒŋz tu `ʌs/ It belongs to us.